See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Results

 \subsubsection{How does the prompting language affect bias in image understanding?}

-\textbf{Prompting in the language spoken by a target culture reduces Western bias on objective and subjective image understanding tasks but it is more effective if that language was common during LLM pre-training} (Figure \ref{fig:mllava_bias_lang_reduction}).
+\textbf{Prompting in a culturally closer language reduces Western bias on objective \& subjective visual tasks, especially if the language was common during LLM pre-training} (Figure \ref{fig:mllava_bias_lang_reduction}).

-With the mostly English Llama2 as our base LLM, we see reductions in Western bias on VQA of $1.06\rightarrow1.00$ when prompting in Chinese.
-On the subjective ArtELingo, we see significant bias reductions of $2.20 \rightarrow 1.82$ and $3.45 \rightarrow 2.47$ on the ``all" and ``opp val" subsets respectively.
+With the mostly English Llama2 as our base LLM, we see minimal reductions in Western bias on VQA when prompting in Chinese.
+In contrast, using the bilingual Baichuan2 as our base LLM, we see a significant reduction in bias for VQA of $1.45 \rightarrow 1.17$ on the ``en/zh" subset and a reduction of $1.27 \rightarrow 1.16$ on the ``broader region" subset.
+On the subjective ArtELingo, our Llama2-based VLM sees significant bias reductions of $3.45 \rightarrow 2.47$ and $2.20 \rightarrow 1.82$ on the ``opposite valence" and ``all" subsets when prompting in Chinese.
+However, for our Baichuan2-based VLM, reductions are even larger: $2.72 \rightarrow 1.23$ and $1.98 \rightarrow 1.16$ on ``opposite valence" and ``all" respectively.